hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/core-concepts.md

 #### Operation Name

-When the document contains multiple operations, the server has to know which one's to execute and map the results back in the same order.
+When the document contains multiple operations, the server has to know which ones to execute and map the results back in the same order.
 For example:

 ```graphql
 query fetchAuthor {